Star Wars Jedi: Fallen Order

 The fact that most of these items are cosmetic changes just exacerbates the problem – and there are more than one hundred of them.
 Why on Tatooine would anyone try a new ability in a previous area if this will take them half an hour and get them just a bunch of new colors to Cere’s ship, the droid BD-1(he’s a good boy, though), and to the handle of Cal’s lightsaber?
 Fallen Order even takes this handle and divides it into four parts (material, emitter, switch, and sleeve), so the player can fully customize a minuscule thing that will remain covered by Cal’s hand whenever he’s fighting.

-Talking of pallet-swaps, Fallen Order has some hidden bosses for the player to find, but they’re just more aggressive versions of common enemies, requiring basically the same strategy.
-There’s also a full optional area to be explored, but it’s one that is visually uninteresting – unless you are really into the interior of broken imperial ships – and that offers the same “rewards” as all the others.
-Just like Bloodborne, there’s an enemy that grabs you and sends you away to a new area – a space Hypogean Gaol – but you can’t escape or beat that enemy – so it’s not a secret – and in the end, it just amounts to a single enemy gauntlet instead of being a full-fledged area.
+Talking of pallet swaps, Fallen Order has some hidden bosses for the player to find, but they’re just more aggressive versions of common enemies, requiring basically the same strategy.
+There’s also a full optional area to be explored, but it’s one that is visually uninteresting – unless you are really into the interior of broken Imperial ships – and that offers the same “rewards” as all the others.
+Just like Bloodborne, there’s an enemy that grabs you and sends you away to a new area – a space Hypogean Gaol, so to speak – but you can’t escape or beat that enemy – so it’s not a secret – and in the end, it just amounts to a single enemy gauntlet instead of being a full-fledged area.
 Just like the Soulsborne games, there are a bunch of doors that “can’t be opened from this side” because they will serve as a shortcut later, but here the protagonist is a Jedi with a lightsaber, which makes this design feel artificial.
 Fallen Order copies some good ideas, but there’s always a “but” stopping them from working.

 But this could have been easily overlooked if the combat system wasn’t – just like the whole game – a collection of different ideas that don’t work together.
 Fallen Order has the high punishing enemy attacks of a Soulsborne: a single hit from a common enemy can take half of your health bar away.
 Like Sekiro, enemies can use unblockable attacks, which are signaled to the player.
 Here, enemies glow red right before unleashing one of these attacks.
-Like the Soulsborne games, you also lose your experience points if you die but have a chance to get them back: here, you have to just hit the enemy that killed you once, which will be glowing gold to make it easy to be spotted.
-But this means that you can’t see this enemy preparing its unblockable attack until you manage to hit it, as they will be glowing gold instead of red – and again, these attacks hit hard, possibly making you die one more time.
+Like the Soulsborne games, you also lose your experience points if you die but have a chance to get them back: here, you have to just hit the enemy that killed you once, which will be glowing yellow to make it easy to be spotted.
+But this means that you can’t see this enemy preparing its unblockable attack until you manage to hit it, as they will be glowing yellow instead of red – and again, these attacks hit hard, possibly making you die one more time.

 Star Wars Jedi: Fallen Order is not greater than the sum of its many disjointed parts.
 It’s certainly a step in the right direction, but there’s still much room for improvement.